 Atrial fibrillation (AF) and chronic kidney disease (CKD) often coexist as they share multiple risk factors including hypertension, coronary artery disease and diabetes mellitus.
 Whilst there is irrefutable evidence supporting oral anticoagulation in AF in the general population, these data may not be transferable to the setting of CKD, where the decision to commence anticoagulation poses a conundrum.
 In this cohort, there is a progressively increased risk of both ischemic stroke and hemorrhage as renal function declines, complicating the decision to initiate anticoagulation.
 No definitive clinical guidelines derived from randomized controlled trials exist to aid clinical decision-making, and the findings from observational studies are conflicting.
 In this review, we outline the pathophysiological mechanisms at play and summarize the limited existing data related to anticoagulation in those with concomitant CKD and AF.
 Finally, we suggest how to approach the decision of whether and how to use oral anticoagulation in these patients.

+Abbreviations:

 American Heart Association Task Force/Americal College of Cardiology/Heart Rhythm Society = AHA/ACC/HRS)

+Atrial fibrillation = AF

+Chronic kidney disease = CKD

+Direct oral anticoagulant = DOAC

 European Heart Rhythm Association = EHRA